achillessaxby/PUI2016_aes807/HW1_aes807/README.md

 4. Christian Rosado (Helped him in answering quesitons and figuring out the creation of directories in local/compute)
 5. Trang Dam (Helped her in figuring out the BASH/ALIAS aspect)
 6. Hrafnkell Hjorleifsson (Helped him in figuring out the BASH/ALIAS aspect)
+7. Akshay Penmarcha (Helped him in figuring out the nitty-gritties of Assignment-1 up until forking)
+8. Adriano Yoshino (Helped him in figuring out the steps to go ahead after forking and merging issues)

 Using the directions given in the NYU Classes and the Assignments, following them and collaborating with the team mentioned above, I have created two repositories in GitHub(achillessaxby)